deerishi/t-SNE/README.md

 # t-SNE
-This code demonstrates the how to use t-SNE from  Scikit -Learn's implementation and also compares the performance of tsne with PCA.
+This code demonstrates the how to use t-SNE from  Scikit -Learn's implementation and also compares the performance of t-sne with PCA.